About Us

 Gary Crespo

-Gary’s professional work has ranged from freelance illustration, page layout, and book design to managing art and design at Houghton Mifflin and print production at EBSCO Publishing.
-Gary is a long-time member of SCBWI and the senior member the critique group.
+Gary’s professional work has ranged from freelance illustration, page layout, and book design to managing art, design, and print production for educational publishers.
+Gary is the senior member of the critique group.
 He writes for the Young Adult and Adult markets.
 While Gary has yet to win a literary award, he did win a watermelon at a county fair when he was six years old.

-Gary's debut Young Adult novel, How to Ruin Your Life in 140 Characters or Less, is available now!
+Gary’s Young Adult novel, How to Ruin Your Life in 140 Characters or Less, is available now.

 Erin Dionne